blackbaud/bbui-angular/documentation/guides/create_record_page/README.md

 ### From Blackbaud CRM

-Change your Angular service from returning hard-coded constituent information to pulling the information from Blackbaud CRM.
+Change your Angular service to pull the constituent information from Blackbaud CRM.
 In this case, we are pulling data from two different data forms.
-Some of the info is still hard-coded, but you get the idea.
+Some of the information in this example is still hard-coded, but you get the idea.
+When making a real app, you won't be hard-coding the constituent ID either, you'll more likely be linking to a constituent page from a list or search.

 <pre><code>
     angular.module('skytutorial')